AbsoluteStratos/HKCloudServers/gcp/README.md

     - If you so not see "docker" run `sudo usermod -aG docker $USER`
     - Relog into the VM
 - Check docker is installed fine with `docker ps`, which should show no containers running
     - If docker is not installed, the start up script failed.
-Try running the commands in `install_docker.sh` manually
+Try running the commands in `terraform/install_docker.sh` manually
     - Can view start up script issues in `/var/log/syslog` if you want to debug.
 The start up could still be running.

 ## Running Servers